influxdata/docs-v2/content/influxdb/clustered/install/configure-cluster.md

 ### Create a cluster configuration file

-Use the provided `example-customer.yml` file to create a new configuration file specific to your InfluxDB cluster.
+Copy the provided `example-customer.yml` file to create a new configuration file specific to your InfluxDB cluster.
 For example, `myinfluxdb.yml`.

 ```sh